Action on invasive species in Calderdale

 Working in partnership

-Work to combat invasive species along watercourses in Calderdale is led by the Calder INNS sub-group.
-This group brings together a wide range of partners to ensure a strategic approach to identifying and treating invasives.
+Efforts to combat invasive species along Calderdale's watercourses are led by the Calder INNS sub-group.
+This group unites various partners to strategically identify and treat invasive species.

-Treatment of Japanese knotweed has been carried out by Yorkshire Wildlife Trust and by the River Stewardship Company on behalf of the Environment Agency.
-Forus Tree and Calder Future have carried out extensive removal of Himalayan balsam in the Calder Valley.
-Some landowners have also removed Himalayan balsam as part of the Landowner Grant Scheme to reduce flooding.
+The Yorkshire Wildlife Trust and the River Stewardship Company, on behalf of the Environment Agency, have treated Japanese knotweed.
+Forus Tree and Calder Future have extensively removed Himalayan balsam in the Calder Valley.
+Some landowners have also participated in the NFM Grant Scheme to remove Himalayan balsam and reduce flooding.

-Although Giant hogweed doesn’t contribute to flood risk we are also working to control this invasive in Calderdale as it can be damaging to human health if the sap comes into contact with skin.
-Treatment of giant hogweed is carried out by the River Stewardship Company on behalf of the Environment Agency.
+Although Giant hogweed does not contribute to flood risk, we are also working to control this invasive species in Calderdale because its sap can harm human health if it contacts the skin.
+The River Stewardship Company, on behalf of the Environment Agency, handles the treatment of Giant hogweed.

 Invasive species warning sign